MasatoKokubo/Lightsleep-java/Manual.md

     public String fullName;
 ```

-##### 1-1-9.
+##### 1-1-10.
 Insert Annotation
-Specifies an expression as a value of the INSERT SQL.
+Indicates an expression as a value of the INSERT SQL.
 If this annotation is specified, the value of the field is not used.

 ```java:Java